 There’s something almost karmic about the location of this new sibling to the Cinnamon Club, occupying as it does a former warehouse of the East India Company.
 And it occupies it stylishly, with walls in soft pewter hues inset with lustrous mother-of-pearl patterns.
 The juxtaposition of exposed air-con ducts with intricate filigree light-shades works unexpectedly well under the lofty ceilings – as does the long tandoori-grill bar where chefs cook to order.
 Most dishes emerging from the conventional kitchen are clever, not contrived.
 An intensely coloured but subtly spiced creamy sweetcorn soup was perfectly paired with corn on the cob kebabs.
 Hot fruit kebabs were a joy: juicy sweetness coated with a tangy, hot chat-style masala, with apple, pineapple, starfruit and pear delivering a burst of sugar and spice.
 Fat red chillies stuffed with delicately seasoned hyderabadi lamb mince completed a triumphant trio of starters.
 Mains didn’t hit such high notes, but were still good.
 Tender roasted black-leg chicken with a crust of pungent fenugreek leaves worked well; and pleasingly plump prawns with bengali kedgeree were both comforting and lively, as was a side order of masala-spiked mash.
 The menu might be fairly short, but the queue lining up for a taste of it was decidedly long.Read more

-Venue says: Complimentary glass of house wine when you have three courses.
+Venue says: Complimentary glass of house wine when you have three courses for dinner.
 Just mention you booked through Time Out!

 Champor-Champor has been on Time Out’s radar long before this stretch of the South Bank became trendy.
 With the Shard springing up nearby, it’s no longer off the beaten path, yet still feels like a hidden find.
 In Malay, ‘champor-champor’ means ‘mix and match’, and it’s a fitting name for both the interior and the menu.
 The walls are painted in vibrant shades and hung with colourful masks, and there’s carved teak galore, plus winking candles and acres of Thai silk.
 The place exudes a yogic calm.
 The cooking is described as ‘Thai-Malay’, but influences reach beyond this south-east Asian peninsula, unashamedly fusing East and West with the likes of gruyère cheese and lime with river prawns, served with wasabi-spiked potato salad.
 What could end up being a backpackerish mash-up is sophisticated and creative.
 Fish dishes are well rendered, as in a main course of Malaysian-style red snapper; the fillets halved and served atop twin pools of kicking-hot sambal sauce.
 Vegetarians needn’t go hungry; a vegan starter of green papaya som tam with tofu, cashew nuts and star fruit was suitably spicy (though not great value at £6.95).
 Desserts – steamed taro and black rice pudding, say, or chocolate-chilli cheesecake – are more than an afterthought.Read more